Avinash-Reddy-Kovvuri/Avinash-Reddy-Kovvuri/README.md

 ### Hello 👋 I'm Avinash Reddy Kovvuri
 Tech Enthusiastic | Political & Economic Explorer | Keen ObseRver | stoIc

 - 🌱 I’m currently learning Deep learning Vision & Full Stack Web development.
+Ready to Work as an intern and was more interested to be part of research in edge cutting technologies.
 - 📫 How to reach me: [linkedin](https://www.linkedin.com/in/avinash-reddy-kovvuri/)
 <!--
 **Avinash-Reddy-Kovvuri/Avinash-Reddy-Kovvuri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.